bitovi/funcunit/pages/finding.md

 _Function_

-If a function is provided, it will be added to the [FuncUnit.queue] to be run after previous queued methods.
+If a function is provided, it will be added to the queue to be run after previous queued methods.

 @codestart
 // Wait for this to be visible